 Standard “Fees” For Being a Surrogate: Base Compensation

 If you’re asking how much it is to be a surrogate mother, you may not be referring to the surrogate mother expenses you might pay.
 Instead, you may be wondering about your gestational carrier compensation — standard “fees” for being a surrogate that you are always entitled to.

 In addition to the coverage of your expenses during your surrogacy journey, you will also receive a base compensation for your services.
 When you work with American Surrogacy, your surrogacy specialist will ensure that you receive the compensation you deserve.
-Every surrogate’s compensation is different based on her circumstances but, on average, a gestational carrier can receive $25,000, with an additional $5,000 if you have had previous gestational surrogate pregnancies.
+Every surrogate’s compensation is different based on her circumstances but, on average, a gestational carrier can receive $30,000, with an additional $5,000 if you have had previous gestational surrogate pregnancies.
+California surrogates are entitled to an even higher base compensation.
 Many surrogates choose to use this compensation to help reach financial goals, like a down payment on a house or paying off student loans.